Blaesilla: Life

-Blaesilla's death polarized Roman opinion against Jerome.
-They blamed him for her death, stated that she had been killed by fasting, and demanded that monks be expelled from Rome.
 While in Rome, Jerome served as secretary to Pope Damasus I. Jerome's criticism of the Roman clergy of Rome brought increased hostility towards against him from the clergy and their supporters.
 Damasus died in December 384.
 Shortly after the pope's death, an inquiry was brought questioning the relationship between Jerome and Paula and he was forced to leave his position.
 Jerome left Rome for Antioch, before heading for Jerusalem.
 Paula and Blaesilla's younger sister Eustochium soon followed; they did not seem to blame him for Blaesilla's death but were certain that "she had died in a state of grace".
-Jerome spent the last 34 years of his life living as an ascetic supported by Paula, who founded a double monastery near Bethlehem.
+Jerome spent the last 34 years of his life living as an ascetic supported by Paula, who founded a double monastery for him and herself at Bethlehem.

+Modern criticism of Jerome

+Hooper and Schwartz were critical of Jerome, stating that his beliefs about asceticism and monasticism demonstrated an attitude that would prevail in Christianity for centuries.

+Modern diagnose: anorexia

+Paula's collapsing during Blaesilla's funeral procession has been analysed by historian John Matthews as caused by Paula's own asceticism, and that she had been weakened by the lack of food.

 Modern writers and researchers have connected Blaesilla with the eating disorder anorexia nervosa.
-Salisbury called Blaesilla "this ancient woman who starved herself in death in the name of Christ", and writer Leonard Shlain stated that she "died from anorexia".
-Hooper and Schwartz were critical of Jerome, stating that his beliefs about asceticism and monasticism demonstrated an attitude that would prevail in Christianity for centuries.
+Salisbury called Blaesilla "this ancient woman who starved herself to death in the name of Christ", and writer Leonard Shlain stated that she "died from anorexia".
 Researchers Martine Docx and Paul Govaert called Blaesilla "probably the first recorded case of death due to anorexia" and "the first victim of anorexia nervosa, described in the literature".
 They compared modern patients with anorexia to religious ascetics of the past like Blaesilla, stating that the "refusal of food both in antiquity and in modern society by the anorexic patient is an extreme form of self-discipline to pursue a new, better identity".
-They also stated that the refusal of food offered ascetics like Blaesella "a spiritual transcendence", while the goal for modern patients was the pursuit of the "perfect body".
+They also stated that the refusal of food offered ascetics like Blaesilla "a spiritual transcendence", while the goal for modern patients was the pursuit of the "perfect body".
 They suggested that Blaesilla's motivation might also have included a desire to earn the love and approval of Jerome, her mother, and her sister, much like the way in which modern patients become anorexic to earn the love and approval of their families and society.

+Legacy and veneration

+Cruz reported that Jerome translated the book of Ecclesiastes at Blaesilla's request.

+Blaesilla's feast day is 22 January.